-In the event that a club has a difficulty with the availability of acquiring a Doctor or Equivalent or Physiotherapist or Equivalent to cover one of its games, please contact Tom Hoyle, tom.hoyle@rfl.uk.com or Gavin Wild gavin.wild@rfl.uk.com who will send an email to all IMMOFP qualified personnel asking for assistance.
+In the event that a club has a difficulty with the availability of acquiring a Doctor or Equivalent or Physiotherapist or Equivalent to cover one of its games, please contact Tom Hoyle, tom.hoyle@rfl.uk.com who will send an email to all IMMOFP qualified personnel asking for assistance.
 Clubs are to agree and pay fees and expenses direct with reserve medical staff.
-For the avoidance of doubt it remains the responsibility of the club to provide appropriate medical cover as set out in these Standards.
+For the avoidance of doubt, it remains the responsibility of the club to provide appropriate medical cover as set out in these Standards.